Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Packers stats and trends

-- Green Bay has played 13 games, with 11 wins against the spread.

-- The Packers have an ATS record of 5-0 in their five games as a favorite of 4.5 points or more so far this season.
+- The Packers have been favored by 4.5 points or more five times this season and have covered the spread in all of them.

-- Green Bay's games this year have gone over the point total in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Green Bay has eclipsed the over/under in 38.5% of its opportunities this year (five times in 13 games with a set point total).

 - Green Bay is 9-1 against the spread and 9-1 overall in games when it records more than 21.8 points.

-- Green Bay is 6-1 against the spread and 6-1 overall when the team amasses over 351.5 yards.
+- Green Bay is 6-1 against the spread and 6-1 overall when the team picks up more than 351.5 yards.

 - This year, the Packers have 10 turnovers, one fewer than the Ravens have takeaways (11).